Jennie K. Scaife Charitable Foundation Inc

 Alignment with Jennie Scaife's Legacy: The foundation carries forward Jennie's personal commitment to helping women and children in desperate or dangerous situations.
 During her lifetime, she "worked diligently to help women and children, struggling in desperate or dangerous situations, find safety and care."
 Applications demonstrating this protective, crisis-intervention approach align closely with the foundation's core values.

 Geographic Considerations: While the foundation's service area is not limited to any single geographical area within the United States, it historically considers South Florida and Western Pennsylvania first.
-Organizations in these regions may receive priority consideration.
+Organisations in these regions may receive priority consideration.

-Multi-Year Impact Potential: Recent grants to Allegheny Health Network demonstrate the foundation's willingness to provide sustained, multi-year support for programs showing measurable impact.
+Multi-Year Impact Potential: Recent grants to Allegheny Health Network demonstrate the foundation's willingness to provide sustained, multi-year support for programmes showing measurable impact.
 Highlighting capacity for long-term outcomes and ongoing measurement of results can strengthen applications.

 Key Takeaways for Grant Writers